phamr39/brunoman/readme.md

 - Clearer sidebar visuals
   - Collection rows use a collection icon, while folders use a folder icon for quick distinction.

+- Global search enhancements
+  - Search now matches not only request and folder names, but also request URLs.

 - Export improvements (Collections and Folders)
   - Collection: Export Bruno Collection, Postman Collection, Postman Collection + Environment(s), or Environment(s) only.
   - Folder: a dedicated Export dialog with the same options.
 Folder → Postman export includes parent collection environments.